MARS: Masked Automatic Ranks Selection in Tensor Decompositions: INTRODUCTION

-Decomposition methods cope with redundancy via an efficient decomposed representation of neural network parameters.
-The recent works on applying tensor decomposition techniques in neural networks have demonstrated the success of this approach for compression, speed-up, and regularization of DNN models.
-For instance, Tucker~\cite{Tucker1966} and canonical polyadic (CP)~\cite{caroll1970analysis} tensor decompositions are widely known for compressing and accelerating convolutional networks~\cite{DBLP:journals/corr/LebedevGROL14, DBLP:journals/corr/KimPYCYS15, kossaifi2019t}, and Tensor Train (TT)~\cite{TT:Oseledets:11} decomposition has been successfully applied for compressing fully-connected (FC)~\cite{novikov15tensornet}, convolutional~\cite{garipov16ttconv}, recurrent~\cite{DBLP:conf/icml/YangKT17, DBLP:journals/corr/abs-1711-00073}, embedding~\cite{DBLP:journals/corr/abs-1901-10787} layers.
+Tensor decomposition methods are leveraged in various areas of machine learning, such as multi-way data analysis~\citep{cichocki2009nonnegative}, higher-order representation learning~\citep{castellana2019bayesian}, recommender systems~\citep{frolov2017tensor}, and many others~\citep{ji2019survey}.
+Perhaps the most famous and perspective application of these techniques is deep neural networks (DNNs) tensorization~\citep{cichocki2017tensor}.
+Decomposition methods cope with redundancy in DNNs parameterization via an efficient representation of neural network parameters as decomposed tensors.
+Recent works on applying tensor decomposition techniques in neural networks have demonstrated the success of this approach for compression, speed-up, and regularization of DNN models.
+For instance, Tucker~\citep{Tucker1966} and canonical polyadic (CP)~\citep{carroll1970analysis} tensor decompositions are widely used for compressing and accelerating convolutional neural networks~\citep{DBLP:journals/corr/LebedevGROL14, DBLP:journals/corr/KimPYCYS15, kossaifi2019t}, and Tensor Train (TT)~\citep{TT:Oseledets:11} decomposition has been successfully applied for tensorization of a variety of neural networks layers, like fully-connected (FC)~\citep{novikov15tensornet}, convolutional~\citep{garipov16ttconv}, recurrent~\citep{DBLP:conf/icml/YangKT17, yu2017long}, embedding~\citep{hrinchuk2020tensorized}, etc.

-Probably the most significant drawback of the tensor approach is the need to carefully select related hyperparameters, namely the decomposition ranks.
-The tensor decomposition ranks are responsible for the trade-off between the quality of the model and the required resources, hence, they represent extremely important hyperparameters.
-Yet, the problem of optimal ranks selection in general tensor decompositions is still not studied well.
-Typical hyperparameter selection techniques, like cross-validation, are inapplicable for efficient choice of multiple tensor ranks.
+Probably the main crux of the tensorization approach is the need to carefully select decomposition hyperparameters, namely the ranks.
+Tensor decomposition ranks determine the shape of the core tensors in the decomposition (the cores) and hence are responsible for the trade-off between the quality of the model and the required computational and memory resources.
+Therefore, decomposition ranks represent extremely important hyperparameters.
+Yet, the problem of finding an efficient way to select optimal ranks in a general tensor decomposition automatically still remains unresolved.
+Typical hyperparameter selection techniques, like cross-validation, are poorly suited for the choice of multiple tensor ranks.
 Hence, the common practice is to set all ranks equal and validate a single hyperparameter.
-However, such a simplification is quite coarse and might lead to worse performance.
+However, such a simplification is quite coarse and might significantly degrade model performance compared to a non-uniform ranks selection, which we empirically demonstrate in our experiments.